Leibniz–Newton calculus controversy: Invention of differential and integral calculus

 That Leibniz saw some of Newton's manuscripts had always been likely.
 In 1849, C. I. Gerhardt, while going through Leibniz's manuscripts, found extracts from Newton's De Analysi per Equationes Numero Terminorum Infinitas (published in 1704 as part of the De Quadratura Curvarum but also previously circulated among mathematicians starting with Newton giving a copy to Isaac Barrow in 1669 and Barrow sending it to John Collins) in Leibniz's handwriting, the existence of which had been previously unsuspected, along with notes re-expressing the content of these extracts in Leibniz's differential notation.
 Hence when these extracts were made becomes all-important.
 It is known that a copy of Newton's manuscript had been sent to Ehrenfried Walther von Tschirnhaus in May 1675, a time when he and Leibniz were collaborating; it is not impossible that these extracts were made then.
 It is also possible that they may have been made in 1676, when Leibniz discussed analysis by infinite series with Collins and Oldenburg.
-It is probable that they would have then shown him the manuscript of Newton on that subject, a copy of which one or both of them surely possessed.
+It is probable that they would have then shown him Newton's manuscript on the subject, a copy of which one or both of them surely possessed.
 On the other hand, it may be supposed that Leibniz made the extracts from the printed copy in or after 1704.
 Shortly before his death, Leibniz admitted in a letter to Abbé Antonio Schinella Conti, that in 1676 Collins had shown him some of Newton's papers, but Leibniz also implied that they were of little or no value.
 Presumably he was referring to Newton's letters of 13 June and 24 October 1676, and to the letter of 10 December 1672, on the method of tangents, extracts from which accompanied the letter of 13 June.

 Whether Leibniz made use of the manuscript from which he had copied extracts, or whether he had previously invented the calculus, are questions on which no direct evidence is available at present.
-It is, however, worth noting that the unpublished Portsmouth Papers show that when Newton went carefully into the whole dispute in 1711, he picked out this manuscript as the one which had probably somehow fallen into Leibniz's hands.
+It is, however, worth noting that the unpublished Portsmouth Papers show that when Newton entered into the dispute in 1711, he picked this manuscript as the one which had likely fallen into Leibniz's hands.
 At that time there was no direct evidence that Leibniz had seen Newton's manuscript before it was printed in 1704; hence Newton's conjecture was not published.
-But Gerhardt's discovery of a copy made by Leibniz tends to confirm its accuracy.
+But Gerhardt's discovery of a copy made by Leibniz appears to confirm its accuracy.
 Those who question Leibniz's good faith allege that to a man of his ability, the manuscript, especially if supplemented by the letter of 10 December 1672, sufficed to give him a clue as to the methods of the calculus.
 Since Newton's work at issue did employ the fluxional notation, anyone building on that work would have to invent a notation, but some deny this.